rufus-lang/rufus/doc/spec.md

 ```
 Types:
-	atom bool binary float int rune unicode
+	bool float int string

 Constants:
 	true false

-Functions:
-    len
 ```

 ### Exported identifiers

 An identifier may be *exported* to permit access to it from another module.
-An identifier is exported if both:
+An identifier is not exported if either:

+1. the first character of the identifier's name starts with an `_`;
-1. the first character of the identifier's name is a Unicode upper case letter (Unicode class "Lu");
+2. the first character of the identifier's name starts with a Unicode lower case letter (Unicode class "Ll").
-2. and the identifier is declared in the module block or it is a field name or method name.

-All other identifiers are not exported.
+All other identifiers are exported.

 ## Expressions